-Honda Odyssey owners have reported 36 problems related to transmission slip out of gear (under the power train category).
+Honda Odyssey owners have reported 41 problems related to transmission slip out of gear (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Honda Odyssey based on all problems reported for the Odyssey.

 1. Van shudders/loses power when driving ~ 35 mph, especially uphill.
 2. Cannot shift lever into either low gear.
 3. Reverse would hard "thunk", especially when cold when putting into gear from park.
 Would also slip out of gear and cause van to break before going back into reverse.
 Now does not work.